lightward/mechanic-tasks/docs/schedule-product-status-to-active/README.md

 Tags: Active, Products, Schedule, Status

-Use this task to schedule product status to change to Active with support for scheduling by date and hour.
+Use this task to schedule product statuses to Active by date and hour.

 * View in the task library: [tasks.mechanic.dev/schedule-product-status-to-active](https://tasks.mechanic.dev/schedule-product-status-to-active)
 * Task JSON, for direct import: [task.json](../../tasks/schedule-product-status-to-active.json)